-Our experienced Direct Access barristers can advise you at every stage and represent you at all hearings up to and including to trial and appeal if required.
+Our experienced direct access barristers can advise you at every stage and represent you at all hearings up to and including trial and appeal if required.
 This means that our experienced expert practitioners will look after every aspect of your case from beginning to end.

-If you would like to discuss instructing one of our qualified Direct Access barristers directly or find out if the direct access scheme is appropriate for your case, please contact our clerks’ room who will advise you on the scheme and will recommend to you a barrister.
+If you would like to discuss instructing one of our qualified direct access barristers directly or find out if the Public Access Scheme is appropriate for your case, please contact our Clerks’ Room, who will advise you on the scheme and will recommend a barrister to you.

 Direct Access Barristers FAQ